oscarchung-lab/D2AF/README.md

-#### Analysis on our generate files :
+#### (F) Analysis on our generate files :

- - An excel (M1/M2/M3.xlsx) stores all detailed (relative) distortion energy as well as changes (delta) of the coordinates.
+ - An excel file (*M1/M2/M3.xlsx) stores all detailed (relative) distortion energy as well as changes (delta) of the coordinates.
  - A few Python scripts display (relative) distortion map (e.g., *M1_frag.pml, *M2_total.pml, *M2_bond.pml, *M2_angle.pml) as well as changes (delta) of the coordinates (e.g., *bond_delta.pml, *anglep_delta.pml, *anglen_delta.pml). *anglep_delta.pml and *anglen_delta.pml represent the positive and negative changes in the bond angles. *frag_show.pml shows fragmentation (e.g. M1).
  - Pymol possibly display slim bonds with hydrogen atoms.
-Users can type "set stick_h_scale, 0.9" and/or "set stick_radius, 0.2" in the Pymol command bar to modify the H stick thickness and the stick radius users like.
-If users prefer to use their preferred Pymol setting(s), users can add setting commands in their pymol file (pymolrc.pml or .pymolrc.py) Please see Pymol Wiki website (https://pymolwiki.org/)
+Users can type "set stick_h_scale, 0.9" and/or "set stick_radius, 0.2" in the Pymol command bar to modify the H stick thickness and/or the stick radius users like.
+If users prefer to use their preferred Pymol setting(s), users can add setting commands in their pymol file (.pymolrc.py) Please see Pymol Wiki website (https://pymolwiki.org/)

-#### Additional D2AF tools:
+#### (G) Additional D2AF tools:

 **autofragment.py**  `autofragment`